Back to: C Tutorials For Beginners and Professionals

 Output:

-We declare our recursive factorial function which takes an integer parameter and returns the factorial of this parameter.
-This function will call itself and decrease the number until the exiting, or the base condition is reached.
+We declare our recursive factorial function, which takes an integer parameter and returns the factorial of this parameter.
+This function will call itself and decrease the number until the base condition is reached.
 When the condition is true, the previously generated values will be multiplied by each other, and the final factorial value is returned.
 We declare and initialize an integer variable with the value “6” and then print its factorial value by calling our factorial function.

 Can we call the main function itself in C?

-The main() function can be called itself but if we are using auto variable then it becomes a stack overflow error.
+The main() function can be called itself, but if we use the auto variable, it becomes a stack overflow error.
 Let us see the program for a better understanding.

 #include <stdio.h> int main() { int a = 5; ++a; printf("%d", a); if(a <= 6) main(); printf("%d", a); return 0; }